top of page

 In our experience, we don’t have any general sins; they’re all quite specific.
 There is no complete confession-prayer in the Liturgy.
 Orthodox are expected to be making regular, private confession to their priest.

 The role of the pastor is much more that of a spiritual father than it is in other denominations.
 He is not called by his first name alone, but referred to as “Father Firstname.”
-His wife also holds a special role as parish mother, and she gets a title too, though it varies from one culture to another: either “Khouria” (Arabic), or “Presbytera” (Greek), both of which mean “priest’s wife;” or “Matushka” (Russian), which means “Mama.”
+His wife also holds a special role as parish mother, and she gets a title too, though it varies from one culture to another: either “Khouria” (Arabic), or “Presbytera” (Greek), both of which mean “priest’s wife;” or “Matushka” (Russian), which means “Mother.”
 At St. Herman's, the priest's wife is called Matushka.

 8. Music, music, music